Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 That is usually calibration or sensor trouble, not a Royal Mail problem.

 Feed a few blank labels through the printer calibration routine.
 Check that the printer sensor matches your stock type, usually gap labels or black mark labels.
-Also check that the label roll is not squeezed too tightly by the side guides.
+Also check that the roll is not squeezed too tightly by the side guides.

 Thermal printer setup checklist